 Allegro Dining Room (Deck 6): This traditional dining room is open for breakfast, lunch and dinner, with waiters providing table service.
-Breakfast is typically served 7 a.m. to 9 a.m. and lunch is 11:30 a.m. to 1 p.m.
-On sea days there are set dinner times: a first seating at 5:30 p.m. and a second seating at 7:45 p.m.
-On port days it is open sitting from 6 p.m. to 10 p.m.
+On sea days there are set dinner times , while o n port days it is open sitting .
 Menus offer an entree, a soup or salad course, main meal and dessert.
 Dishes can include meat, seafood, pasta and vegetarian options, regional cuisine, and low-fat, sugar-free and gluten-free items.

 Symphony Dining Room (Deck 5): Also, a traditional dining room with two seatings.
 The menu in Symphony is the same as in Allegro and Concerto.
 It was closed on our port day.

-Concerto Dining Room (Deck 6): Serving dinner only, Concerto is open sitting on port days between 5:30 p.m. and 10 p.m. and has two seatings on sea days at 5:30 p.m. and 7:45 p.m.
+Concerto Dining Room (Deck 6): Serving dinner only, Concerto has two seatings on sea days .
 The menu there is the same as in Allegro and Symphony.

 Alfredo's Pizzeria (Deck 6): Open for lunch and dinner, Alfredo's is always busy plating up free pizza, pasta and salads.
 Passengers can watch the chefs at work through a glass partition.
-Hot tip: i t's also open on embarkation day from noon (except during the muster drill) so is a good place for a quieter lunch while everyone else is cramming into the buffet.
-On other days, Alfredo's is open 11 a.m. to 11 p.m.
+Hot tip: i t's also open on embarkation day (except during the muster drill) so is a good place for a quieter lunch while everyone else is cramming into the buffet.

 The Bakery (Deck 16): An extension of buffet, this dessert counter is full of delectable items baked daily by the pastry chefs.
 The rotating selection is outstanding, with lots of cakes, pies, tarts and slices.
 Treat yourself.

-Room Service: Available 24 hours a day, the morning sees breakfast items such as egg sandwiches, fruit and cereal; lunch and dinner include sandwiches, soups, salads, burgers, pizza and other hot meals.
+Majestic Princess Room Service Menu: Available 24 hours a day, the morning sees breakfast items such as egg sandwiches, fruit and cereal; lunch and dinner include sandwiches, soups, salads, burgers, pizza and other hot meals.
 Chocolate cookies with milk is one of the cute Princess traditions on the late-night menu.
 There is no charge for room service (except for pizza delivery), though fees apply on some items.

-Spending a little extra money will bring rewards on Majestic Princess.
-The specialty restaurants are exceptional and the special-occasion dinners (which we didn't try) look well worth it based on the dazzling venues alone.
+The specialty restaurants on Majestic Princess are exceptional and special-occasion dinners (which we didn't try) look well worth it based on the dazzling venues alone.

 Winemaker's Dinner (Symphony, Deck 5, and Concerto, Deck 6): Semi-private areas in the dining rooms are set aside for a special menu that pairs each course with a wine from one label.
 The set menu includes an amuse bouche, entree, soup, main and dessert, with wines topped up generously.
 As the winemakers vary each time, the dishes change for each dinner.
 Reservations can be made onboard at the guest services desk.

-Chef's Table Lumiere (Allegro, Deck 6) The Chef's Table Lumiere is perfectly named as the setting sees an oval table glowing under a wavy chandelier, a Murano glass centrepiece and crystal 'curtains of light' separating it from the rest of the dining room.
+Chef's Table Lumiere (Allegro, Deck 6) The Chef's Table Lumiere is perfectly named as the setting sees an oval table glowing under a wavy chandelier, a Murano glass centerpiece and crystal 'curtains of light' separating it from the rest of the dining room.
 The experience includes a behind-the-scenes tour of the main galley (kitchen), hosted by the maitre d' and executive chef, where the small group of diners drink Champagne and nibble on canapes.
 Then they move onto dinner of a specially created menu and wine pairing.
 Contact guest services to find out when the Chef's Table is available.
 Reservations are essential and limited to 12 people per night.